mobileprint/ios-print-sdk/README.md

 #### Data Source

 You can optionally provide a printing data source by implementing the [`HPPPPrintDataSource`](http://hppp.herokuapp.com/HPPP_h/Protocols/HPPPPrintDataSource/index.html) protocol.
 This allows you to control what gets printed for any given paper size.
-When you implement this protocol you will get a request for a new printable image each time the user selects a different paper size.
+When you implement this protocol you will get a request for a new printable item each time the user selects a different paper size.
+When preparing the item for the given paper size you can also specify a layout (see [Print Layout](#print-layout)).

 > __Note:__ If you implement this protocol, you _must_ implement the single-image method.
 If your app supports multi-image print jobs then you _must_ implement all three methods in the protocol